TheDreamLabUK/logseqSpringThing/docs/technical/vec3-alignment.md

 ## Overview

 This document describes the unified Vec3 representation implemented across the full stack, from CUDA computation to client-side rendering.
+The system has been fully refactored to use Three.js Vector3 objects throughout the client codebase, eliminating any custom Vec3 implementations in TypeScript.

 ## Components